w111liang222/lidar-slam-detection/docs/guide.md

 The data is recorded as a python dictionary and serialized to serveral pickle files.

-Here is the example data is listed as below:
+Here is the example data listed as the below table:

 |  Data Name            | Type                 | Description                                                               |
 |-----------------------|:---------------------|:--------------------------------------------------------------------------|